 Bacon Potato Soup with Cream

-It was once of those grey summer days – blazing sun for days and then all at once these dark clouds and thunderstorms take over for 24 hours.
-No fresh salads you are craving for then.
-All you want to do is just close the curtains, add an extra sneaky dash of cream to your soup and hide underneath a blanket with your goodie bowl in front of your telly.
-Sure you recognise yourself in this!
+And all you feel like doing is just close the curtains?
+Then add an extra sneaky dash of cream to your soup and hide underneath a blanket with your goodie bowl in front of the telly.
+I’m sure that you recognise yourself in this!